Please Stop Using Bob Marley’s Face to Sell Terrible Merchandise

 BOB MARLEY WEED GRINDERS

 Once you’ve acquired a grinder you’re on your way to scrappily bootstrapping L’s in the comfort of your own Dorito-stained bedsheets.
 It’s the entry-level item for every pothead.
-But those who choose to get a grinder with Marley’s face on aren’t just entering the smoke-game, they’re subscribing to the heinous belief they’re part of some chilled-out paradigm where they’re above other weed-enthusiasts else for being down with “the herb”, rather than getting stoned because, y’know, it’s an antidote to not feeling terrible.
-Marley grinders are terribly cliche – the weed equivalent of getting a Black Flag tattoo or wearing an Obey snapback.
-If you find someone with all three congratulate them on scoring a twat-trick.
+But those who choose to get a grinder with Marley’s face on aren’t just entering the smoke-game, they’re subscribing to the heinous belief they’re part of some chilled-out paradigm where they’re above other weed-enthusiasts else for being down with “the herb,” rather than getting stoned because, y’know, it’s an antidote to not feeling terrible.
+Marley grinders are terribly cliche.
+The weed equivalent of getting a Black Flag tattoo or wearing an Obey snapback.
+If you find someone with all three, congratulate them on being a shithead.

 BOB MARLEY LAVA LAMP